What is ixazomib (Ninlaro®)?

 What are the benefits of ixazomib?

-Ixazomib has been proven in a study to help some patients live longer without their myeloma getting worse.
+Ixazomib has been proven in studies to help some patients live longer without their myeloma getting worse.

 Ixazomib is currently being studied in clinical trials in relapsed and/or refractory myeloma, in newly diagnosed patients, and as maintenance therapy.